-The water seeps from the emitters and drips from the bamboo into a trough that is filled with mossy plants.
-You can see them looking rather yellow in the photo, but this was taken just coming out of winter when moss often looks like that.
+The water seeps from the emitters and drips from the bamboo into a trough filled with mossy plants.
+The plants look yellow in the photo, but this was taken coming out of winter when moss often looks pale.

 Overflow from the moss drips down the sides of the rocks, which remain wet throughout the summer.
 A bed of rocks below the structure acts as a drain for the rest of the water.

 Bees have many options.
-They can take water straight from the emitters, from the moss, from the rocks, or from the ground underneath.
+For example, they can take water straight from the emitters, from the moss, from the rocks, or from the ground underneath.
 Honey bees, native bees, and a variety of other pollinators can meet here for refreshment and conversation.